lwindolf/lzone-cheat-sheets/README.md

 - If you find this helpful consider giving a :star:
 - If you miss a topic suggest it by opening an issue!

-## Install in Devhelp

-Using the [devhelp cheat sheet installer](https://github.com/lwindolf/devhelp-cheat-sheet-installer) you can easily download all cheat sheets from this repo (and others) for offline searching with GNOME devhelp.
+Note: you can install even more cheat sheets in your browser locally using "Additional Cheat Sheets" feature in the [settings](https://lzone.de/#/settings).

 <!-- marker -->